Qiscus-Integration/react-native-multichannel-widget/README.md

 // in your render function
 return (
-  <MultichannelWidgetProvider>  // <- use RootSiblingParent to wrap your root component
+  <MultichannelWidgetProvider>  // <- use MultichannelWidgetProvider
     <App />
   </MultichannelWidgetProvider>
 );